 Sometimes it can be difficult to determine whether the two clauses are merely related, warranting a semicolon, or represent a sequence of thought, warranting a colon.
 Adding a full stop and separating the clauses into two independent sentences serves as a third option.
 In these cases, as with many of the gray areas of grammar, there may not be one "right" answer.

 Authors trying to determine whether to use a colon or semicolon should consider the meaning they hope to convey and choose the punctuation mark that seems most effective.
-In doing so, be sure that you remain as consistent as possible in your choices; peppering your document with unpredictable punctuation can be distracting for readers.
-Remember, you can always submit your document for an English grammar check and one of our editors will ensure you've made the right decision.
-If you want to learn more about the colon and semicolon, check out GrammarCamp for top-notch grammar training.
+In doing so, be sure that you remain as consistent as possible in your choices; peppering your document with unpredictable punctuation can be distracting for readers, so always be sure to edit your work (or have it professionally edited).